 "Tyler," the girl said quietly, "there's something I haven't told you."

 That was, Tyler supposed, only to be expected.
-He looked up at a sky which had grown overcast since the morning and reflected that he'd been back in Camineet for less that twenty-four hours and he was already distrusting people, even those who were his friends and allies.
+He looked up at a sky which had grown overcast since the morning and reflected that he'd been back in Camineet for less than twenty-four hours and he was already distrusting people, even those who were his friends and allies.

-"What's that?" he replied, keeping the disappointment he felt out of his voice."
+"What's that?" he replied, keeping the disappointment he felt out of his voice.

 Risa looked up at him in surprise, his reaction not what she had expected.